-Winner of the Finnish Critics’ Spurs prize 2021, Emilia Hoving (born 1994) has emerged as one of most exciting young Finnish conductors of today.
+Winner of the Finnish critics’ prize 2021 for the Best Newcomer in the Arts, Emilia Hoving (born 1994) has emerged as one of most exciting young Finnish conductors of today.

 “Hoving possesses all the qualities, analytical and emotional, that make a good conductor” (Hufudstadsbladet, February 2020);

 “Eminently supple and expressive, with a thrilling grace and naturalness in her gestures” (Resmusica, April 2022).

 Hoving’s positions as Assistant to Hannu Lintu at the Finnish Radio (2019) and to Mikko Franck at Radio France (2020-22) both led to significant jump-ins which